dwaite/multipass/draft-waite-multipass-retrieval.md

 ## Multipass Protocol

+### Multipass Metadata Endpoint

+The Multipass Metadata Endpoint builds upon the OAuth Authorization Server Metadata format ({{OAUTHMETA}}.)
+When using the OAuth Application Server metadata, the OAuth issuer and Multipass issuer have the same URI name.

+It is RECOMMENDED that metadata be retrieved using the process detailed in Section 3 of {{OAUTHMETA}}, first attempting to resolve the URL suffix "oauth-authorization-server", then attempting to resolve the URL suffix "openid-configuration" using the same process. {{OpenID.Core}} describes a different, non-standard location for "openid-configuration" metadata when the issuer URL contains a path - Issuers SHOULD NOT assume that Holders or Verifiers will attempt to resolve this location, and SHOULD either move or duplicate their metadata to the location specified by {{OAUTHMETA}}.

+### Multipass Metadata Values

+Multipass Metadata values are grouped under a property with the `multipass` metadata name.

+credentials_supported:
+:  REQUIRED.
+An object with keys indicating the credential formats available.
+The value associated with this key MUST either be defined by teh credential format, or be `true` to indicate support.
+jwks_uri:
+:  REQUIRED.
+The URI of the JWKS endpoint for the multipass issuer.
+The multipass issuer has a separate JWKS endpoint from the authorization server to support differing keys, rotated on a different schedule.
+retrieval_endpoint:
+:  REQUIRED.
+The `https` scheme URL of the multipass endpoint.
+holder_cnf_alg_values_supported:
+:  OPTIONAL.
+JSON array containing a list of the JWS signing algorithms which can be embedded into a multipass ticket for subject confirmation.
+Omitting this value is equivilant to specifying a single algorithm of `ES256` (ECDSA using P-256 and SHA-256).
+It is RECOMMENDED that `ES256` be supported for compatibility.

-## Multipass Ticket Request
+### Multipass Ticket Request

 Given an appropriate access token, the holder requests a multipass ticket via POST to the multipass ticket endpoint.

 The parameters of the request are:

 {: vspace="0"}
-jwk
+holder_jwk
 :     REQUIRED.
 A JSON Web Key ({{JWK}}) describing the public key of a uniquely generated key pair by the client.
 A holder MUST NOT reuse this key pair for multiple passes or for other uses.
 For compatibility, is RECOMMENDED that this key be a point on the P-256 curve.

-attribute_contexts
+credentials_requested
 :     OPTIONAL.
-A list of one or more contexts supported by the issuer.
-An issuer MAY limit the attributes returned based on this list, if provided.
-If omitted, the issuer SHOULD determine appropriate attributes based on the subject and holder.
+A dictionary of credential formats.
+The value of this dictionary is defined by the credential format, but MAY support `true` as a default configuration and MUST use `true` if no configuration is defined for a given credential format.
+An issuer takes this as advice, and MAY return more credentials than requested or omit requested credential formats.

-## Multipass Ticket Response
+### Multipass Ticket Response

-The Multipass Ticket Response consists of a JSON {{JSON}} object body with keys representing the issuer statement, holder usage data, and attributes.
+The multipass ticket response consists of a JSON {{JSON}} object body with keys representing the issuer statement and credentials.
 These values are used by the holder to assemble a multipass presentation.

 {: vspace="0"}
 issuer_statement
 :     REQUIRED.
 A JWT from the issuer to be sent with the presentation, as described in [Issuer Statement](#issuer-statement)

-holder_usage
+credentials
 :     REQUIRED.
-A JSON object giving any information necessary for proving possession beyond the `cnf` value in the issuer statement.

-attribute_contexts
-:     REQUIRED.
-The contexts which were supplied by the issuer.
-The format of any supplied attributes are identified by these contexts.
-An issuer MUST NOT send attributes not represented by a specified context.

-attributes:
-:     REQUIRED.
-A collection of zero or more attributes defined by the supported attribute contexts.
+A dictionary of credentials, with keys indicating credential formats.
+The credential format describes both the structure of the credential and how to present it.
+For example, the value of a credential format may be a string holding a compact JWS message, signed using the key described by the `cdv` claim.

 ## Multipass Presentation

 The Multipass Presentation is the data model to be leveraged by profiles describing how the verifier interacts with the holder.

-## Multipass Presentation Request
+### Presentation Request

 A Presentation Request is represented by an object with several keys: TBD

+### Presentation Request

 ## Future Considerations